 In a criminal case, the purpose is to convict the driver and demand a sentence of probation or jail.
 A judge can also assess court costs, fines, and order a payment of restitution to the victim for damage to the car and other losses.

 In a civil case, the victim has a drunk driving accident lawyer who sues the same person.
 However, in a lawsuit, the demand is for compensation and payment for the physical and emotional harm resulting from the crash.
 A judge in a civil lawsuit does not sentence the defendant to any type of criminal penalties.

 What are the Michigan Dram Shop Laws?

 A dram shop case is a lawsuit against a bar, restaurant, or another establishment that sold alcoholic drinks to the person who got drunk and caused the accident.

 Another possible defendant is the host of a party or event where alcohol is served.
 These cases are strong if the driver was a minor at the time.

 Many times, the person drank at several places before the accident.
 It is necessary to determine which establishment or host provided the alcohol to the person when he or she was visibly intoxicated to win this type of lawsuit.

 Our team of drunk driving accident lawyers frequently hires private investigators to interview witnesses and other bar patrons to prove that the establishment served alcohol to the intoxicated motorist shortly before the accident.
 This is a key factor in winning your cases.

 The Michigan dram shop law requires the bar, restaurant, club or host in question to be notified in writing about the claim within a very short time period.
 The failure to give this timely notice can destroy your claim.
 Due to this time restriction, you should call our attorneys immediately to begin working on the case.

-How We Help You after Drunk Driving Accident
+How We Help You after a Michigan Drunk Driving Accident